open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Returns true if this `Span` is active and recording information like events with the `AddEvent` operation and attributes using `SetAttributes`.

-#### SetAttribute
+#### Set Attributes

-Set the `Span`'s attribute.

-Required parameters
+A `Span` should have the ability to set attribute associated with it.

+An `Attribute` is defined by the following properties:
-- The attribute key, which must be a string.
+- (Required) The attribute key, which must be a string.
-- The attribute value, which must be either a string, a boolean value, or a numeric type.
+- (Required) The attribute value, which must be either a string, a boolean value, or a numeric type.

+The Span interface MUST provide:
+- An API to set attributes where the attribute properties are passed as arguments.
+This SHOULD be called `SetAttribute`.
+To avoid extra allocations some implementations may decided to offer on API for every possible value types.

 Note that the OpenTelemetry project documents certain ["standard attributes"](../semantic-conventions.md) that have prescribed semantic meanings.

-#### AddEvent
+#### Add Events

-Add an `Event` to `Span`.

-Required parameters:
+A `Span` should have the ability to add events.
+Events have a time associated with the moment when they are added to the `Span.

+An `Event` is defined by the following properties:
-- Name of the event.
+- (Required) Name of the event.

-Optional parameters:

-- One or more key:value pairs, where the keys must be strings and the values may be string, booleans or numeric type.
+- (Optional) One or more key:value pairs, where the keys must be strings and the values must be either a string, a boolean value, or a numeric type.

+The `Event` should be an immutable type.

+The Span interface MUST provide:
+- An API to record events where the `Event` properties are passed as arguments.
+This SHOULD be called `AddEvent`.
+- An API to record lazy initialized events.
+This can be implemented by providing an `Event` interface or a concrete `Event` definition and a `EventFormatter`.
+If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` may be consider.

 Note that the OpenTelemetry project documents certain ["standard event names and keys"](../semantic-conventions.md) which have prescribed semantic meanings.

-#### AddLink
+#### Add Links

-Adds a link to another `Span` from this `Span`.
+A `Span` should have the ability to add a link to another `Span`.
 Linked `Span` can be from the same or different trace.
 See [Links description](../terminology.md#links-between-spans).

-Required parameters
+An `Link` is defined by the following properties:

-- `SpanContext` of the `Span` to link to
+- (Required) `SpanContext` of the `Span` to link to.

-Optional parameters

-- Map of attributes associated with this link.
-Attributes are key:value pairs where hey is a string and value is one of string, boolean and numeric.

-API MUST also provide an overload that accepts a [`Link` interface](#link).
-This overload allows instrumentation to supply a lazily calculated `Link`.
+- (Optional) One or more key:value pairs, where the keys must be strings and the values must be either a string, a boolean value, or a numeric type.

+The `Link` should be an immutable type.

+The Span interface MUST provide:
+- An API to record links where the `Link` properties are passed as arguments.
+This SHOULD be called `AddLink`.
+- An API to record lazy initialized links.
+This can be implemented by providing an `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
+If the language supports overloads then this SHOULD be called `AddLink` otherwise `AddLazyLink` may be consider.

-#### SetStatus
+#### Set Status

-Sets the `Status` to the `Span`.
+Set the [`Status`](#status) to the `Span`.
 If used, this will override the default `Span` status.
 Default is `OK`.

 Only the value of the last call will be recorded, and implementations are free to ignore previous calls.

-Required parameters

-- New status for the span.
+The Span interface MUST provide:
+- An API to set the `Status` where the new status is the only argument.
+This SHOULD be called `SetStatus`.

 #### UpdateName